TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-12-21-5-new-combos-opened-by-symfony-52-and-php-80.md

 };
 ```

-❌ string `"some_param"` can create typoes, use constant instead
+❌ string `"some_param"` can create typos, use constant instead

 <br>